Divyam311/ToDo_-_Movie_Rating/README.md

-# ToDo_-_Movie_Rating
+# ToDoList
-A form, where you can add something to the list and rate it.A ToDo List where we can update our to do list and remember the tasks to be completed on time.
-A table of all of the things you've added.
-A delete button for each row of the table that lets you remove elements from the list.
-A sorting feature, so you can sort entries in the table by their title or their rating both.All DOM manipulation should be done using jQuery
+* A form, where you can add something to the list and rate it.
+* A ToDo List where we can update our to do list and remember the tasks to be completed on time.
+* A delete button for each row of the table that lets you remove elements from the list.
+* A sorting feature, so you can sort entries in the table by their title or their rating both.
+* All DOM manipulation are done using jQuery.

+# Movie_Rating